firasomrane/stocks_analytics_app/README.md

 - A basic implemetation of a function to calculate similarity or (-distance) between 2 times series can be based on [`Pearson correlation`](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), which compares the patterns of fluctuation of the time serie and not the values.

-- Here obviously we can't have a pre-built index that we can query and give us the closest time-series, mainly because we can't pre-calculate the metrics for all the stocks for all rolling-window possible numbers.
+- Here obviously we can't have a pre-built index that we can query and give us the closest time-series, mainly because we can't pre-calculate the metrics for all the stocks for all rolling-window possible numbers.\
+First because this data is not meant to be static, but rather updated with new stock market numbers for each open market day.\
+The second reason is because of the large number of time-series we should calculate: we need it for each stock (we have `3561` in our data and for each metric (5) and for each possible rolling-window (between 10 and 100 -> 91) and for each possible date(`504`) in our dataset => This results in `3561 * 5 * 504 * 91 = > 800M` calculation to compute.\
+The third reason is that it will be very complex to maintain an index on time series because we need first to create all possible time-series with all possible length and maintain each in a separate index (we can use faiss for similarity search vectors indexes with custom similarity function)

 - To solve the problem of re-calculating the the entire metric based on the rolling window we can use `pre-aggreation` and caching as described [here](#pre-aggregation).
 This will allow to have the metric time-series of each.